puppetlabs/puppetlabs-powershell/README.md

 ## Module Description

 Puppet provides a built-in `exec` type that is capable of executing commands.
 This module adds a `powershell` provider to the `exec` type,  which enables `exec` parameters, listed below.
-This module is particularly helpful if you need to run PowerShell commands but don't know the details about how PowerShell is executed, since you can technically run PowerShell commands in Puppet without the module.
+This module is particularly helpful if you need to run PowerShell commands but don't know the details about how PowerShell is executed, because you can run PowerShell commands in Puppet without the module.

 ## Setup

-### Setup Requirements
+### Requirements

 This module requires PowerShell to be installed and the `powershell.exe` to be available in the system PATH.

 ### Beginning with powershell

 The powershell module adapts the Puppet [exec](http://docs.puppet.com/references/stable/type.html#exec) resource to run PowerShell commands.
-To get started, simply install the module and declare 'powershell' in `provider` with the applicable command.
+To get started, install the module and declare 'powershell' in `provider` with the applicable command.

 ~~~ puppet
 exec { 'RESOURCENAME':